balparda/fapfavorites/README.md

 The basic download command is `get`.
 Use it if you know the user ID (or user name), picture folder ID (or picture folder name), and want those saved to a given (or default) output directory.
-We can't yet properly deal with HTML escaping names, so be aware of this.
 In the absence of an explicit directory, will default to `~/Downloads/imagefap/`.
 This command defaults to preserving file names and just straight saving them to disk instead of saving them as blobs.
 It will create